Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 ### Non-spell 6

 Beginner/Intermediate:
 Bomb.
-Go around the screen collecting 4 wolf tokens in preparation for Spell 6.
+Go around the screen collecting 4 [match=Wolf] tokens in preparation for Spell 6.
 While you are collecting the tokens, also damage Saki.
 [6.00s-7.00s]

 Advanced:
 Bomb.
-Collect 3 wolf tokens in preparation for Spell 6.
+Collect 3 [match=Wolf] tokens in preparation for Spell 6.
 Also deal damage to Saki [5.20s-6.00s]

 ### Spell 6

 Beginner/Intermediate:
-Activate the wolf hyper.
+Activate the [match=Wolf] hyper.
 Stay low on-screen so that you won't get hit.
 If the hyper runs out, just finish it off by slashing her.
 [8.50s-11.00s]

 Advanced:
-Activate the wolf hyper.
+Activate the [match=Wolf] hyper.
 Try to go as high as possible while also dodging the bullets.
 [6.50s-8.50s]

 ### Non-Spell 7

 Beginner/Intermediate/Advanced:
 Bomb.
-Collect 3 wolf tokens to prepare for Spell 7.
+Collect 3 [match=Wolf] tokens to prepare for Spell 7.
 Deal damage to the non-spell.
 [5.30s-7.00s]

 ### Spell 7

 Beginner/Intermediate:
-Activate the Wolf hyper.
+Activate the [match=Wolf] hyper.
 Dodge it at the bottom to ensure survivability.
 Dodge if you can - I can't blame you if you get hit on this spell. xP
 Deal damage until your hyper is broken/runs out [9.00s-12.00s]

 Advanced:
-Activate the Wolf hyper.
+Activate the [match=Wolf] hyper.
 Try to dodge it as high as possible.
 If possible, survive the jelly bean wave and then break your hyper.
 [6.50s-9.00s]

 ### Non-spell 8

 Beginner/Intermediate:
 Bomb.
-Go around the screen collecting 5 wolf tokens in preparation for Spell 8.
+Go around the screen collecting 5 [match=Wolf] tokens in preparation for Spell 8.
 While you are collecting the tokens, also damage Saki.
 [6.50s-7.50s]

 Advanced:
 Bomb.
-Collect 4 wolf tokens in preparation for Spell 8.
+Collect 4 [match=Wolf] tokens in preparation for Spell 8.
 Also deal damage to Saki [5.20s-6.50s]

 ### Spell 8